Stevenfavour/Linuxfundametal0/README22.md

 ```
 docker rm -f $(docker ps -a -q)
 ````

-`f` tag is uesd to forcefully remove all the containers.
+`f` tag is used to forcefully remove all the containers.
 It stops all the containers first before removing them